State-Funded Place or Studies in Lithuanian

 2 step - Register for the entrance examination

-An entry examination is required for admission to the Quantitative Economics and Music Pedagogy study programmes taught in Lithuanian.
+An entry examination is required for admission to the Quantitative Economics (conducted in English) and Music Pedagogy (conducted in Lithuanian) study programmes.

 You must register for the entry examination through the LAMA BPO admission system when submitting your application, no later than 24 hours before the scheduled exam date.
 The exam time and location can be selected directly in the system.

 You would not be able to apply for admission to the corresponding programme in the case of failure in the entrance examination.
-Note: in the case of not being able to arrive for entrance examination please contact the Admissions Office immediately.
+Note: If you are unable to attend the entrance examination, please contact the Admissions Office immediately.

 3 step - Submission of required documents

-Attach the documents required for admission to your application at the LAMA BPO admission system.
+Attach the required admission documents to your application in the LAMA BPO admission system.
+Information about the required documents is provided above.

 While making the application for studies but no later than 24 hours before the scheduled date of examination.